emcdona1/field_classification/README.md

 These two scripts have the same goal of testing the model on a completely new batch of images.
 The difference is that the test_model.py will test images from the testing pickle files exported by input_data_split.py.
 On the other hand, test_model_external.py allows you to input 2 folders with the test images manually.
 Both scripts export a CSV with each image name, the true label, and the predicted label.

+# Folder Descriptions

+### archive

+This folder holds the files to build a model using the data from images stored in pickle files.
+As of August 27, 2019, it is an older model and would have to be updated to match **build_model_k_fold_cv.py** if you would like to use it.
+This folder contains 3 files:
+* build_model.py
+* input_data.py
+* input_data_split.py

+Input_data and input_data_split are very similar except that input_data_split exports a pickle file for the features, labels, and image names for training and testing respectively (so a total of 6 pickle files).
+Input_data.py on the other hand does NOT export separate pickle files for testing and would have to be divided in the build_model file.
+Currently build_model.py is not written to take in pickle files for both testing and training.

+### helpers_or_in_progress

+This folder contains files for side projects under the machine learning umbrella and possibly helper functions that may help the user.
+A description of the files and folders inside are below.
+* **activation_visualization.py (unfinished)** is to create activation maps that can show what each layer is detecting in each image.
+Currently not running.
+* **pick_distributed_images.py** this file allows users to select images from a folder that are spread out.
+For example, if your folder has 500 images, but you only want 300, using this python file will select 300 images that are approximately evenly spaced out in the folder.
+It helps ensure that your resulting selection of 300 is (hopefully) representative of the whole.
+Additionally, you can choose whether or not to keep the remaining (in this case, 200) images in a separate folder or not.
+The original folder remains untouched.
+* **resume_training.py** allows user to load a model, the features and labels pickle files and resume training at the epoch they left off at.
+Honestly, I didn't use this file that much and didn't bother creating an argument parse.
+If you want to change anything with the number of epochs, edit it on line 14.
+The initial epoch should actually be the epoch you want to start at - 1.
+So if last training completed 20 epochs, set initial_epoch = 20.
+The epochs = ## is the total number of epochs that the model will have trained.
+So if initial_epochs = 20 and epochs = 30, the model will train for 10 more epochs and save (*not* 30 more epochs).
+* **test_model.py** tests the model on images that are already saved in pickle files.
+To be used with **build_model.py** in the archive folder.
+* **test_model_external.py** takes in two folders and will test the model on these images.
+Eliminates need for pickle files.
 # Extra Folders

 ## frullania